 Students reporting sexual assault are offered transportation to a medical facility; professional counseling; academic support; and the options to change rooms and seek a no-contact order.
 Other accommodations may be offered based on the situation.

-Kenyon is confident in its state-of-the-art Title IX and Intimate Partner Violence Policy and procedures as well as education and prevention programs that have reached most students and employees.
+Kenyon is confident in its Sexual Misconduct and Harassment Policy: Title IX, VAWA, Title VII and procedures as well as education and prevention programs that have reached most students and employees.
 The goal is, of course, to reach all students and all employees.